-State the controlling provisions for the project under the EPBC Act, and describe the individual matters of national environmental significance for this project.
+State the controlling provisions for the project under the EPBC Act, and describe the individual matters of matters of national environmental significance for this project.
 For example, describe and illustrate the location and extent of habitat for threatened species and/or ecological communities listed under the EPBC Act that could be directly or indirectly impacted by the project.

 The body of the draft EIS is to be written in a clear and concise style that is easily understood by the general reader.
 Technical jargon should be avoided wherever possible.

-The draft EIS must enable interested stakeholders and the minister to understand the consequences of the proposed action on relevant matters of national environmental significance.
-When assessing impacts on matters of national environmental significance the following information must be provided for each relevant species, community, wetland or value:
+The draft EIS must enable interested stakeholders and the Minister to understand the consequences of the proposed action on relevant matters of national environmental significance.
+When assessing impacts on matters of national environmental significance, the following information must be provided for each relevant species and communities:

-- discuss the relevant species, community, wetland or value in respect of known threats and those threats posed by the proposed action - quantify and discuss likely direct, indirect1 and cumulative2 impacts from the proposed action - describe and assess effectiveness of avoidance and mitigation measures to deal with relevant impacts and provide supporting information - quantify and discuss residual impacts - make an assessment on the level of impact and its acceptability, and provide a rationale for this assessment - discuss any proposed offsets where there is a residual impact, or provide a rationale why residual impacts should not be compensated for.
+- Discuss the relevant species and communities in respect of known threats and those threats posed by the proposed action, (NB: when describing the values of an area, reference should be made to the criteria through which the entity was listed and discussion of impacts be made against the criteria). - Clearly describe the methodologies used to determine the likely presence/absence of relevant species and communities. - Quantify and discuss likely direct, indirect and cumulative impacts from the proposed action, where conclusions are made based on technical reports located elsewhere in the documentation there should be sufficient information in this chapter to support the conclusions provided on potential and actual impacts. - Identify relevant matters on maps with locations of infrastructure proposed.
+Additional maps showing survey locations, vegetation analysis should also include proposed and existing infrastructure elements. - Describe and assess effectiveness of avoidance and mitigation measures to deal with relevant impacts and provide supporting information. - Quantify and discuss residual impacts. - Make an assessment on the level of impact and its acceptability, and provide a rationale for this assessment. - Discuss any proposed offsets where there is a residual impact, or provide a rationale why residual impacts will not be compensated for.

-The draft EIS must take into consideration relevant departmental guidelines, statement or policies (e.g. survey guidelines, species recovery plans and the EPBC Act Significant Impact Guidelines, available at <www.environment.gov.au>).
+The EIS must take into consideration relevant departmental guidelines, statement or policies (for example survey guidelines, species recovery plans and the EPBC Act significant impact guidelines, and offset policy available at: www.environment.gov.au/epbc/guidelines-policies.html).
 Surveys conducted for the project must demonstrate that they comply with relevant Commonwealth survey guidelines, unless adequate justification for alternative survey methodology can be provided.